 Relevant fields of study include areas such as offshore petroleum engineering, geoscience, ocean engineering, ocean technology including marine transport, fisheries, aquaculture, and other areas such as marine science that support R&D, innovation and the commercialization of ocean technologies.

 Students receiving awards at the Master’s and Doctoral level are required to have industry collaboration involved with their research.
 This change came from recognizing the need to increase student engagement in Newfoundland and Labrador’s ocean industries.
 This requirement will strengthen relationships between the business community and academia, as well as open up potential career opportunities.
 More information about mandatory industry collaboration is available in the OISRA guidelines

-The 2014 awards competition is now open.
+The 2014 awards competition is now closed for graduate students.